vashman/range_layer/doc/purposal.md

 X 1.
 Observing the class does not gurantee constness and the X   object may change.

-Non-blocking calls
+Locking calls
 ------------------------------------------------------------
-The following calls shall be implemented as non-blocking;
+The following function calls may block and can lock;
 1. `read_size`
 2. `write_size`